 A new patch is applied and worn for 7 days for 3 consecutive weeks (change to a new patch every 7 days).
-No patch is worn during Week 4, when you might likely will have withdrawal bleeding.
-Only wear 1 patch at a time on your upper outer arm, abdomen, buttock, or back in a place in a place where it won’t be rubbed by clothing.
+No patch is worn during Week 4 (your patch free week!), when you might likely will have withdrawal bleeding.
+Only wear 1 patch at a time on your upper outer arm, abdomen, buttock, or back in a place in a place where it won’t be rubbed by tight clothing.

 Xulane blends two hormones to make your body think you’re pregnant: 150 micrograms (mcg) of Norelgestromin (progestin) and 35 mcg of Ethinyl Estradiol, (estrogen).

 The most common side effects of Xulane include: skin reactions at the patch site, nausea, headache, menstrual cramps and/or weight gain.
-These are not all of the possible side effects of Xulane.
+Xulane is not recommended for women who are breast-feeding, as it may slow breast milk production.

 Clinical research shows that Xulane doesn’t cause weight gain.
 Some women experience changes in weight while using hormone-based birth control due to changes in appetite, food cravings, or mood.
 You can avoid this through things like regular exercise and a healthy diet.